ianballard/personal-website-starter/README.md

     - Navigate to _includes/intro.html
         - Update the background url defined on line 6; currently set to './assets/img/hero.svg'
 5. Push your changes
-6. Go to your repository on GitHub
-7. Publish your website on Github Pages
+6. Publish your website on Github Pages
+    - Go to your repository on GitHub
+    - Navigate to the repository Settings > Options
+    - Scroll down to the section titled "GitHub Pages"
     - Choose the source branch (default is master) and click save
     - After a few minutes your website should be deployed!